ildjarnisdead/Ncentral/README.md

+# WARNING
+Please note that I have very little time to work on this, this version is only working for 2023.9 and is left as a proof of concept, improvements and new features may or may not be added in the future.

 # Powershell interface for the N-Central REST API

 In version 2023.9.0.25, N-Able added a new REST API to N-Central.
-For the old SOAP API there was already a PowerShell module, this module can be used to talk to the REST API
+For the old SOAP API there was already a PowerShell module, this module can be used to talk to the REST API.

 # Supported versions